Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 Another must-do in Death Valley is watching the sunrise from Zabriskie Point where the mountains come alive in lovely, soft shades of pinks and purples.
 For sunset photos, the sand dunes are the place to be.

-Stick around in the park after dark and you’ll have unspoiled, dark desert skies all to yourself.
+Stick around in the park after dark or go camping in Death Valley and you’ll have unspoiled, dark desert skies all to yourself.

 The stargazing here is some of the best in the US thanks to Death Valley’s remote location.